Shoreline Trail Boardwalk Replacement Project

 Ecosystem rehabilitation |

 Updating the infrastructure provides an opportunity to consider ways in which the project can enhance this environmentally sensitive area.
 Through the raised boardwalk design and improvements at the Inlet viewpoint, unsafe access to the mudflats can be better controlled to help decrease damage to this critical ecosystem.
-The final project design will also consider options that contribute to environmental restoration, such as relocating bridge abutments outside of creeks, removing invasive plants, plant salvage, and ecological restoration of the salt-water marsh. |
+The final project design also considers options that contribute to environmental restoration, such as relocating bridge abutments outside of creeks, removing invasive plants, plant salvage, and ecological restoration of the salt-water marsh. |

 Safety improvements |